microsoft/psi/README.md

 The framework accelerates the development of multimodal, integrative-AI systems by providing:
 -	a modern, performant **infrastructure** for working with multimodal, temporally streaming data
 -	a set of **tools** for multimodal data visualization, annotation, and processing
--	an ecosystem of **components** for various sensors, processing technologies, and effectors
+-	an ecosystem of **components** for various sensors, processing technologies, and effectors that can be used to easily compose applications

 <br>